danbjoseph/drones/docs/about.md

 # What is this all about?

 I'm attempting to bring together various resources, document methods, and record my experiences building drones for the purpose of mapping.
 Right now I'm focused on fixed-wing designs but that doesn't mean I won't look at quadcopters (or hexacopters! or octocopters!) in the future.
 Vertical takeoff and landing designs (VTOLs) are also an airframe type I would love to explore.
 But one thing at a time.
+This will be a frequently updated.

 ### DIY